-The Essential Learning Standards describe what is essential for students to achieve from Years Prep to 10 in all Australia.
-They provide a whole school curriculum planning framework that sets out learning standards that schools use to plan their teaching and learning programs, including assessment and reporting of student achievement and progress.
+The Essential Learning Standards describe what is essential for students to achieve from Years Prep to 10.
+This informs our whole school curriculum planning framework and sets out learning standards that we use to develop our teaching and learning programs.
+We offer a guaranteed and viable curriculum for all students focussed on sustainable excellence in teaching practice, student engagement and high performance.